Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Vienna actually eats.

 Modern Austrian€€€innere-stadt

-Labstelle on Lugeck in Vienna's first district cooks a regional, seasonal carte under a vaulted brick ceiling, a quieter alternative to the schnitzel rooms on the same square.
+Labstelle on Lugeck in Vienna's first district cooks a regional, seasonal carte under a vaulted brick ceiling, a quieter alternative to the schnitzel rooms.

 Signature: Modern Austrian tasting, Seasonal courses